What are the Key Components of Non-delegable WHS Duties for Businesses?

 1. Duty of Care

-At the core of non-delegable duties is the duty of care.
+At the core of non-delegable WHS duties is duty of care.
 Employers are legally required to ensure the safety and well-being of their employees on the job.
-This means assessing risks and providing appropriate training and safety measures.
-For instance, a construction company must evaluate site dangers and ensure all workers receive training on using equipment safely.
+This is clearly stated in Section 19 of the WHS Act.
+It means organisations must operate a safe workplace, manage risks, and provide appropriate training and safety measures.
+Every PCBU has duty of care obligations as their primary health and safety duty.

 Neglecting this duty can trigger legal consequences and serious injury risks.
 Thus, businesses need to cultivate a strong safety culture and engage in effective risk management strategies.